junxit/us-congress-code/title-07/chapter-31a/sec-950aaa-2.md

 ### References in Text

 The Rural Electrification Act of 1936, referred to in subsecs. (c)(2) and (h)(1), is act May 20, 1936, ch.
 432, 49 Stat.
-1363, as amended, which is classified generally to chapter 31 (§ 901 et seq.) of this title.
+1363, which is classified generally to chapter 31 (§ 901 et seq.) of this title.
 For complete classification of this Act to the Code, see section 901 of this title and Tables.

 ### Codification